Cezar98/Age-of-Empires-AI-solver/README.md

 Resource gathering is limited to food and wood (although wood collection may be non-beneficial, this will be left for the AI to determine through exploration).
 Only gazelles are available as food source for now.

 **Fitness Function**

 The AI’s performance will be evaluated primarily by the in-game score, which at this stage is largely influenced by the number of villagers produced.
 Achieving victory will add an additional 1000 points to the score.

+**How to run the Simulator (functionality not implemented yet)**

+The plan is to use a main script while running a level of the game (Age of Empires: the Definitive Edition) in windowed mode.
+After starting the script, sit back, relax and enjoy the AI doing its work.